Federal Budget 2024

 • Housing Accelerator Fund: An additional $400 million to help municipalities streamline processes, fast-track home construction, and invest in affordable housing.
 The fund has already facilitated the fast-tracking of over 750,000 homes, with the new allocation aimed at fast-tracking 12,000 more homes.

-• Modular Homes: $50 million over two years to support local innovative housing solutions, such as designing and upscaling modular homes, through Canada’s Regional Development Agencies.
+• Modular Homes: $50 million over two years to support local innovative housing solutions, such as designing and up-scaling modular homes, through Canada’s Regional Development Agencies.

 Support for Homeowners